 One of my fall traditions includes bringing out the fall linens to drape over the sofas and cuddle up with next to a chilly campfire.
 The heavy, patchwork wool quilts in subdued, autumn colors are some of my favorites.

 I remember my garage-saleing, quilt-making, Grandma explain to me that these warm, beauties were made from men’s suits.Through the decades, quilts have been created from any leftover fabrics available both for memories and for function: feed sacks, flour sacks, T-shirts, the list is endless.

-I just remember my Grandma sifting through tables at church sales for the beautiful wool men’s suits that she would cut into squares for a potential quilt.
-She was a fabric lover, and instilled in me an appreciation for fibers, textures and patterns that still draws me to these vintage, handcrafted, conglomerations of art.
+I just remember my Grandma sifting through tables at church sales for the beautiful wool men’s suits she would cut into squares for a potential quilt.
+She was a fabric lover, and instilled in me an appreciation for fibers, textures and patterns that still draw me to these vintage, handcrafted, conglomerations of art.